 Insert laughter here if you don’t know me well.

-–A side note if you are buying from a big box store, lay them on the ground to make sure they are not warped.
-We had to return two of ours that were horribly warped when we went to cut them.
+–A side note if you are buying from a big box store, lay them on the ground to ensure they are not warped.
+We had to return two of ours that were warped when we went to cut them.
 We learned to pull them off the shelf on the final visit and lay them flat on the floor to check for warpage.

 Once installed, I was SOOO excited!

-I had the beautiful wood I wanted (YAY), but the color of the birch wood was off.
+I had the beautiful wood I wanted (YAY), but the birch wood color was off.

-The natural light birch color, which I usually like, was driving me crazy in the space.
+The natural light birch color, which I usually like, drove me crazy in the space.

-I kept trying to talk myself into loving them in their natural state, but I just didn’t.
+I tried to talk myself into loving them in their natural state, but I just didn’t.

 The only solution was staining the butcherblock.

-I knew I had to prep the countertops before going any further, so I conditioned them with Howard’s butcher block conditioner.
+I knew I had to prep the countertops before going further, so I conditioned them with Howard’s butcher block conditioner.
 Conditioning the countertops help ensure that the stain goes on evenly and doesn’t end up blotchy in some spots.

-I simply applied with inexpensive sponge brushes and let it set.
+I applied it with inexpensive sponge brushes and let it set for 2 hours.